Kia Optima Hybrid: Evaporative Emission Control System / NVLD(Natural Vacuum Leakage Detection) Description and Operation

 Other information:

-Kia Optima Hybrid (TF HEV) 2016-2020 Service Manual: Condenser Repair procedures
+Kia Optima Hybrid (TF HEV) 2016-2020 Service Manual: Positive Crankcase Ventilation (PCV) Valve Repair procedures